-SECOND PRE-BLOSSOM (2 weeks after First Pre- Blossom, before blossoms open) (Use the same spray chemicals sug- gested for FIRST PRE-BLOSSOM spray) --- -- --
+SECOND PRE-BLOSSOM (2 weeks after First Pre- Blossom, before blossoms (Use the same spray chemicals suggested for FIRST PRE-BLOSSOM spray) Leaf spot Imported currantworm open)

 Note: During years favorable for rapid vegetative growth and flower development, blossoms may open 7 to 10 days after applying the FIRST PRE-BLOSSOM spray.
 If this happens, delay applying the so-called SECOND PRE-BLOSSOM spray until after blossoming, and as soon as fruit has set.
 If this second spray is applied after blossoming, use the combination of fixed copper, hydrated lime and parathion as given for the first.
 Do not use lead arsenate.